-Program Conditions and Agreement Form: Hard copy mailed to Japan Study.
+Program Conditions and Agreement Form: Hard copy or pdf scan sent to Japan Study.

 An online cultural training resource that was developed to support and enhance a student’s ability to make successful cultural adjustments both before going overseas and upon returning home from studying abroad.
 The focus is generally on the concept of culture and how it impacts one’s ability to understand and function in a new and unfamiliar environment.
 It concentrates on the skills, attitudes, and behaviors that all study abroad students will find useful, regardless of their destination.